 I have talked about what to do with your stock photos once you already have them.
 Now we’re breaking down the step-by-step guide to using a DSLR for your blog photos.

-I found some old textbooks from a film course I taken in college.
+I found some old textbooks from a film course I took in college.
 I was able to use that to get real basic info figured out from these books.

 Later I started reading all kinds of blogs and watching all the videos I could about photography, but I really just wanted it to be in ONE place!
 So here it is for you ;)